geoffjohn11/nws/README.md

 # National Weather Service Weather Fetcher

-toy app to fetch weather by lat and lon
+toy app to fetch weather by lat and lon using Typelevel stack

 ### Tested with SDK versions
 * sbt 1.9.7